 2. Seated Row

 Shuffle forward to sit on the edge of your seat, keeping your feet flat on the floor.
 Extend your arms out in front of you with your elbows slightly bent and thumbs facing up.
-Then draw your elbows back slowly while squeezing your shoulder blades together. until your elbows are in line with your ribs.
+Then draw your elbows back slowly while squeezing your shoulder blades together, until your elbows are in line with your ribs.
 Repeat for 10 rows.
 This is one of the best chair exercises for elderly people because it strengthens the chest, shoulders, and back without placing strain on your joints.

-Hold your arms out with your elbows bent ninety degrees and our forearms out in front of you.
+Hold your arms out with your elbows bent ninety degrees and your forearms out in front of you.
 Alternatively, cross your arms over your chest and place each hand on the opposite shoulder.
 Keep your lower body still and slowly twist your upper body to one side as far as you can comfortably go.
-It’s important to engage your core while you do this – concentrate on pulling your belly button towards your spine.
-Then slowly return to centre and repeat on the other side.
+It's important to engage your core while you do this - concentrate on pulling your belly button towards your spine.
+Then slowly return to the centre and repeat on the other side.
 Chair exercises like this one will help you build core strength and improve your posture.

 4. Knee Extensions